-This Compensation Discussion and Analysis describes our executive compensation program for 2017 and certain elements of the 2018 program.
-It provides qualitative information on the factors relevant to these decisions and the manner in which compensation is awarded to the following individuals who are our Named Executive Officers ("NEOs") for 2017:
+This Compensation Discussion and Analysis describes our executive compensation program for 2018 and certain elements of the 2019 program.
+It provides qualitative information on the factors relevant to these decisions and the manner in which compensation is awarded to the following individuals who are our Named Executive Officers ("NEOs") for 2018:

-- President and Chief Executive Officer, Stephen Aselage;

 - Chief Operating Officer, Neil McFarlane;

-- Chief Financial Officer, Laura Clague;
+- · Chief Financial Officer, Laura Clague;

+- · Chief Medical Officer, Noah Rosenberg, M.D;

-- SVP, Research & Development, William Rote, Ph.D.; and
+- SVP, Research & Development, William Rote, Ph.D.; and - Our former President and Chief Executive Officer, Stephen Aselage.

-- SVP, General Counsel, Elizabeth E. Reed.